A trusted seal of approval

-The competition is managed by the communication agency “Vinopres” with 28 years’ expertise in wine, spirits and beer competitions (Concours Mondial de Bruxelles des vins, Concours Mondial du Sauvignon, Brussels Beer Challenge)
+The competition is managed by communications agency Vinopres with a more than 30 years’ expertise in wine, spirits and beer competitions.

 A team of specialists